-A testing strategy is a high-level blueprint that serves as a baseline document for conducting thorough testing of a software solution, determining what and how to test, as well as who and when will do it.
+A software testing strategy is a high-level blueprint that defines a team’s testing objectives, scope, and methods for validating quality across the software development lifecycle (SDLC).
 Alongside a testing strategy, one more document features in the testing phase of a software project – a testing plan.
 What’s the difference between a test strategy vs test plan?

 In a nutshell, test strategies live up to their name by defining the vendor’s strategic approach to testing software products in the form of a long-term organization-wide guideline.
 A test plan adopts a short-term project-based perspective by outlining a detailed roadmap for effective software testing of a specific solution.